Rhenry1995/KeatsScrape/README.md

 ## Note
-This branch as a ssl workaround currently in place, `verify=false`, for log in. this means that it should be used at own risk.
-Bug will be fixed when possible
+This branch as a ssl workaround currently in place, `verify=false`, for log in.
+This means that it should be used at own risk.
+Bug will be fixed when possible.